jackbrumley/whisper-dictation/README.md

 ## Running the Application

-To run the script, use the following command:
+To run the script, double-click the `main.py` file to launch the application or use the following command:

 ```bash
 python main.py
 ```

-Alternatively, you can double-click the `main.py` file to launch the application.

 ## Creating a Startup Shortcut